mouseless/learn-nuxt/migrations.md

 if they are not directly used
 - [ ] give favicon with `useHead` in `app.vue` and with `baseUrl` using
 `runtimeConfig`
+- [ ] use nitro prerender hook for ignored path
 - if you are upgrade from `3.17.7`
   - [ ] use `globalThis` instead of `window`
   - [ ] use if necessary `onInstall` and `onUpgrade` module hooks